|Applies to:||Original Policy Date:||Date of Last Review:||Approved by:|

-1. Flextime: A schedule that permits variations in daily start and/or end times for an employee but does not alter the employee’s total work hours for a given week.
+Flextime: A schedule that permits variations in daily start and/or end times for an employee but does not alter the employee’s total work hours for a given week.
 Flextime should not be altered on a daily basis.
-For example, an employee that has been given approval by their Supervisor to start their day at 7:30am cannot change their flextime the next day to arrive at 8am and state they were not late.
-Flextime is designed to be a consistent schedule change such as every Monday arriving at 7:30am, or for a two-week period the employee will work 9am to 6pm.
-Flextime is to be approved in advance by the employee’s supervisor.
+For example, an employee that has been given approval by their supervisor to start their day at 7:30 a.m. cannot change their flextime the next day to arrive at 8 a.m. and state they were not late.
+Flextime is designed to be a consistent schedule change such as every Monday arriving at 7:30 a.m., or for a two-week period the employee will work 9 a.m. to 6 p.m., etc.

-2. Job sharing: A schedule that permits two employees to divide the responsibilities of one full time job.
-Both employees in a job sharing arrangement will be considered part time and therefore ineligible for the benefit package available to full time employees.
-Job sharing arrangements are to be reviewed by the employee’s Supervisor and the Senior Vice President for the unit in advance of the arrangement commencing.
+Job sharing: A schedule that permits two employees to divide the responsibilities of one full time job.
+Both employees in a job-sharing arrangement will be considered part time and therefore ineligible for the benefit package available to full-time employees.

-4. Compressed workweeks: A schedule that allows a 4 day/10 hour workweek or a 9/80 schedule in which an employee works 9 hour days in each two week period and has a day off every other week.
-A compressed workweek should be reserved for unusual circumstances, as the University’s regular hours of operation are Monday through Friday.
-A compressed workweek is a temporary arrangement, and should be reviewed by the employee’s Supervisor and the Senior Vice President for the unit in advance of the arrangement commencing.
+Compressed workweeks: A schedule that allows a four day/10-hour workweek or a 9/80 schedule in which an employee works nine-hour days in each two-week period and has a day off every other week.
+A compressed workweek should be reserved for unusual, temporary circumstances, as the University’s regular days of operation are Monday through Friday.